GuruMaps/iOSManual/04-tips-and-tricks-and-troubleshooting.md

 Connect your device to your computer and perform these steps:
 1. Launch the iTunes application and select your device.
-2. Open File Sharing in the left sidebar and select Galileo in the Apps list.
+2. Open File Sharing in the left sidebar and select Guru in the Apps list.
-3. Add the file to the offline map into the Galileo Documents.
+3. Add the file to the offline map into the Guru Documents.

 ![](assets/file_sharing_itunes.png)